 That’s how the light gets in

-Cheryl explains, “Elizabeth said that it was to remind her that nobody has perfect lives and that we have a choice about how we integrate the imperfect parts into our lives.”
+Cheryl, the reader who told me about it, says, “Elizabeth said that it was to remind her that nobody has perfect lives and that we have a choice about how we integrate the imperfect parts into our lives.”

 I think the strength and resilience she showed in the face of tragedy and heartbreak was pretty amazing.